fikertt09/fikertt09/README.md

  Hi there 👋
-I am a passionate UI/UX Designer, Front End Developer and Machine Learning Enthusiast.
+I am a passionate UI/UX Designer and Front End Developer.

 <!---
 fikertt09/fikertt09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.